kdmcclin/gradebook/README.md

 * Better validation and API error handling
 * Put some divs on it
 * Ensure webhooks are always firing, or set up a periodic job to check, or both
+* Lockdown permissions?
+Other than team membership and potentially centralizing access to private assignment gists, this should all be public information.